Table of Contents

-These Rose Cupcakes with white chocolate ganache are delicately flavored with rose water and with a rose flavored white chocolate ganache cake covering, instead of buttercream frosting.
+These Rose Cupcakes with white chocolate ganache are old fashioned cupcakes delicately flavored with rose water and with a rose flavored white chocolate ganache cake covering, instead of buttercream frosting.
 This recipe is ideal for a special event like Valentine’s Day or a birthday.

 When I was young I loved the plain cakes, without cream or frosting, that were served at celebrations and religious festivals.
-The cakes and loaves had the fine crumb of a moist pound cake recipe and my mother’s generation called them ‘Triem’, and although I never knew what that word actually meant, I knew it referred to what I used to call ‘dry cakes’.
+The cakes and loaves had the fine crumb of a moist pound cake recipe and my mother’s generation called them ‘Triem’.

-I remember the first time I said it out loud in company, and the hostess’es eyes widened and the look of shock and horror on her face made my mother hastily explain that I was referring to the butter cakes without the icing.
-Sometimes it would include glacé cherries in the batter, or have flaked almonds scattered over the top and were usually in the shape of a loaf.
+I remember the first time I asked out loud for a slice of ‘dry cake’ in company.
+The hostess’es eyes widened and the look of shock and horror on her face made my mother hastily explain that I was referring to the butter cakes without the icing.
+Sometimes the traditional pound cakes and loaves included glacé cherries in the batter, or had flaked almonds scattered over the top.

 I don’t recall my mother ever making a Triem and my only attempt from a friend’s recipe did not quite taste like hers.
 A few years ago I found this cupcake recipe on what appears to be a now defunct baking website.
-I have made it a few times since then but this adaptation is certainly better than the original in my estimation.
+I have made this vanilla cake without milk a few times since then, but this pink rose flavored cake recipe is certainly better than the original in my estimation.
 This is an easy recipe to attempt if you want to learn how to make pound cake from scratch.

 - My second version excluded the beetroot powder but included rose water and freeze dried strawberry bits that gave it just the right amount of taste and color.
 The taste was reminiscent of the buttery ‘Triem’ loaf cakes that I loved from my childhood.

 ‘If at first you don’t succeed, try and try again…’ That refrain kept playing over and over in my mind for another week before I decided to attempt it one more time.
 Alhamdulillah, the third version had the correct color with the addition of a small amount of rose gel color.
 I made 12 cupcakes and a small loaf.